glowiak/bashbsd/README.txt

 # Set hostname
 # Done!

-Current base package is: 6
+Current base package is: 7
-Old base packages: 5
+Old base packages: 6;5

+After a month of nothing v7 is out :)